 Eric believes that having a vocal youth with strong civic skills is important for the future of our democracy, which is exactly the reason he couldn’t imagine his classroom without GC.
 GC has brought his students in touch with leaders in the government and changemakers in their community while giving them the skills to advocate for themselves outside the classroom.
 This has also sparked an interest in Eric to see how GC and action civics impacts classrooms nationwide.
 As a member of the Teacher Leadership Board, Eric is eager to connect with teachers in New York and across America in order to help create a space for reflection on practices and the action civics process.

 In his spare time, Eric enjoys rock climbing, hiking, and current events.
-He completed his undergraduate degree in History and Education at the University of San Diego and now happily calls New York City home.
+He completed his undergraduate degree in History and Education at the University of San Diego and now happily calls Ulster County his home!

 Adam has partnered with Generation Citizen since 2012 in the Bay Area, having sponsored GC in his classrooms at both a middle and high school level.
 His classes GC projects have ranged from transportation solutions for their schools campus move to farm to table sustainable farming and fruit gleaning in food deserts of Oakland.
 Others revolved around experiential learning for all students and Oakland student/police relationship building through community activities.